Surbma/surbma-yoast-breadcrumb-shortcode/readme.txt

 == Frequently Asked Questions ==

-= What is Yoast Breadcrumb? =
+= What is Yoast SEO Breadcrumb? =

-You can read more informations about Yoast's breadcrumb function here: [Yoast Breadcrumbs – WordPress Breadcrumbs](https://yoast.com/wordpress/plugins/breadcrumbs/)
+You can read more informations about Yoast SEO's breadcrumb function here: [Yoast Breadcrumbs – WordPress Breadcrumbs](https://yoast.com/wordpress/plugins/breadcrumbs/)

 = Can I customize the look of the breadcrumb? =